Exclusivity principle, Ramsey theory, and $n$-cycle PR boxes: Refining the joint exclusivity graph

 The following proposition is an immediate consequence of the structure just observed. \begin{proposition} The monochromatic projection $H_i(\Gamma^k)$ contains a subgraph isomorphic to $G_i$. \end{proposition} \begin{proof} For each $v \in V(G_i)$, pick a node $\tilde{v} \in V(\Gamma^k)$ from the corresponding equivalence class $V_v^i$, \ie such that $\tilde{v}_i = v$.
-The induced subgraph of $H_i(\Gamma^k)$ determined by these nodes is isomorphic to $G_i$ since $(v,w) \in E(G_i)$ if and only if $(\tilde{v},\tilde{w})_i \in E(\Gamma^k)$. \end{proof}
+The induced subgraph of $H_i(\Gamma^k)$ determined by these nodes is isomorphic to $G_i$ since $(\tilde{v},\tilde{w})_i \in E(\Gamma^k)$ if and only if $(v,w) \in E(G_i)$. \end{proof}

-The central observation that underlies most of our results is expressed by the following proposition. \begin{proposition} For each odd cycle in $H_i(\Gamma^k)$, there is an odd cycle in $G_i$ of at most the same length. \end{proposition} \begin{proof} Let $C$ be an odd cycle in $H_i(\Gamma^k)$.
+The central observation that underlies most of our results is expressed by the following proposition relating monochromatic odd cycles in $\Gamma^k$ with odd cycles in the corresponding original graph.

+\begin{proposition} For each odd cycle in $H_i(\Gamma^k)$, there is an odd cycle in $G_i$ of at most the same length. \end{proposition} \begin{proof} Let $C$ be an odd cycle in $H_i(\Gamma^k)$.
 If all the nodes in $C$ belong to different equivalence classes, then their $i$th components all differ and thus form a cycle in $G_i$.
-Otherwise, let $v$ and $v'$ be two nodes in the same equivalence class.
-We show that, in that case, there is a strictly smaller odd cycle in $H_i(\Gamma^k)$. \Cref{fig:even_odd_cycle} illustrates the basic proof idea.
+Otherwise, let $v$ and $v'$ be two nodes in the same equivalence class, \ie such that $v_i=v'_i$.
+We show that, in that case, there exists a strictly smaller odd cycle in $H_i(\Gamma^k)$.

+\Cref{fig:even_odd_cycle}(c) illustrates the basic idea of the proof.
 Since nodes in the same equivalence class cannot be adjacent in $H_i(\Gamma^k)$, $v$ and $v'$ cannot be consecutive nodes in the cycle $C$.
-Let $u$ and $w$ be the two neighbouring nodes of $v$ in the cycle $C$.
+Let $u$ and $w$ be the two neighboring nodes of $v$ in the cycle $C$.
 Being in the same equivalence class as $v$, the node $v'$ must also be connected to both $u$ and $w$.
-Consider the two paths going in opposite directions along the cycle $C$: the path from $v'$ to $u$ and the path $v'$ to $w$, both avoiding the node $v$ (see \Cref{fig:even_odd_cycle}(c)).
+Consider two paths starting from $v'$ and going in opposite directions along the cycle $C$: the path from $v'$ to $u$ and the path $v'$ to $w$, both avoiding the node $v$ (see \Cref{fig:even_odd_cycle}(a)).
 Since $C$ is an odd cycle, then one of these paths must necessarily have even length.
 Adjoining to it the edge $(u,v')$ or the edge $(w,v')$, we obtain an odd cycle.
-This cycle has strictly smaller length than $C$, for it is formed by a subset of its nodes having dropped at least the node $v$.
+This cycle has strictly smaller length than $C$, for it is formed by a proper subset of its nodes having dropped at least the node $v$.